souzamarcelo/AutoBQP/README.md

 # AutoBQP

-A generic black-box solver for binary problems based on the automatic design of heuristic algorithms!
+**A Component-Wise Solver to Binary Optimization!**

+AutoBQP is a generic black-box solver for binary problems based on the automatic design of heuristic algorithms.
 This solver implements a set of heuristic strategies for the unconstrained Binary Quadratic Programming (BQP), and applies [irace](http://iridia.ulb.ac.be/irace) to search for the best combination of components and parameter values for solving the problem at hand.

 **Maintainer:** [Marcelo de Souza](https://souzamarcelo.github.io).